 Although the process is quite simple and straight-forward, it will require some muscle work with the stirring while combining the solids and the liquids.
-It can get quite difficult to stir when the sticky dough is forming.
+It can get quite difficult to stir while the sticky dough is forming.
 But you should not get discouraged, it only takes a few minutes.
 And what is a bit of muscle exercise, should be good for you!

 Armin's first Espasol experience is something more like a slow realization.
 As he had his first bite, he looked quite unsure what it was that he ate.
 But he informed me, on his third roll, that he was growing fond of them.
 I actually caught him playing with a piece as they are quite squishy.
 Yup!
 I have a big kid for a husband!????????

 - 2 cups glutinous rice flour

-- 1 can (400ml) coconut milk
+- 2 cups coconut milk

 - ⅔ cups sugar

 - ¼ teaspoon salt (optional)

 - In a skillet or pan over medium-low heat, toast the glutinous rice flour while stirring every so often until it turns slightly brown, about 10-15 minutes.

 - While waiting, combine the rest of the ingredients in a pot or saucepan and bring to boil.
 Cook until sugar is completely dissolved and let it simmer for about another 5 minutes.